Luke Raley Player Props: Rays vs. Dodgers

-On Saturday, Luke Raley (hitting .136 in his past 10 games) and the Tampa Bay Rays play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 4:10 PM ET.
+The Tampa Bay Rays and Luke Raley (.455 slugging percentage over his past 10 games, including two homers), take on starter Gavin Stone and the Los Angeles Dodgers at Tropicana Field, Sunday at 11:35 AM ET.

-In his previous game he had a hitless showing (0-for-2) against the Dodgers.
+He had a hitless performance in his previous game (0-for-2) against the Dodgers.

 Luke Raley Game Info & Props vs. the Dodgers